 Stephanie achieved a B.S. in Management Science & Engineering from Stanford University, and an MBA in Entrepreneurship & Innovation from MIT.
 Since then, she’s forged a long and successful career in tech, building and managing enterprise software solutions at companies like Microsoft, TripAdvisor, and Deloitte.
 But, as a woman of color, she has faced “immeasurable bias in gaining entry-level positions at tech and VC firms.”

 Speaking to Women Who Code DC, Stephanie explains that the inspiration behind Blendoor came, in part, from being knocked back by Google for not being “technical enough for a data analyst role,” despite having majored in data analytics at Stanford.
-With Blendoor, she wants to “show the world that disruptive technologies can be built by non-white/non-Asian/non-male ‘bro-grammers’.”
+With Blendoor, she wants to increase the diversity of tech companies and show that “disruptive technologies” can be built by those who fall out of the typical programmer archetype.

 Since its inception in 2015, the Blendoor platform has now evolved into an all-round inclusive hiring solution.
 Companies can quickly and easily identify diversity gaps and non-compliance issues, and tap into a diverse, anonymized database of talent.